Blooom Review – Is It A Better Way To Manage Your 401K?

 What Is Betterment?

-Betterment is the largest independent online financial advisor with over $22 billion in managed assets.
-Betterment also takes care of IRAs and other nontaxable accounts.
-Overall, it ranks highly in terms of customer satisfaction.
+Betterment leads as the largest independent online financial advisor, managing over $22 billion in assets across IRAs and taxable accounts.
+The platform consistently ranks high in customer satisfaction surveys.

 Blooom: The Bottom Line